genexus-books/Saia/saia-docs/docs/Frontend.md

 ### Assistants Section

-In the upper part of the panel, there is a list of Assistants, including those defined by default and those defined by your organization.
+In the upper part of the Panel, there is a list of Assistants, including those defined by default and those defined by your organization.
 The default Assistants include "Search with Google", "Chat with LLMs", and "Create Images".

 ![image](https://github.com/genexus-books/Saia/blob/d231b62ad6401a9bfbf9a7aea78b485b3b16a5fd/saia-docs/assets/images/Frontend2.png?raw=true)